 Will there be childcare?

 Not quite yet.
 Children of all ages are always welcome!
 They can be themselves.
 If they need to move about with their parents at the back of worship spaces or want to make their own happy or unhappy sounds, we intend to adapt, recognizing parents and grandparents have made choices to bring them and acknowledging that they are trying to raise them with faith.
 There will be a Time for Children at all three services just for them.
-The Gathering Place and the hallway by Fellowship Hall allow parents to walk or play with children while still hearing the service (if that makes a more comfortable experience).
+The Gathering Place (outside the Sanctuary) allows parents to walk or play with children while still hearing the service (if that makes a more comfortable experience).

-We hope you’ll return as soon as you’re comfortable, whether your seat on any given Sunday is in the Sanctuary or Fellowship Hall.
+We hope you’ll return as soon as you’re comfortable.
 Together, we are the Body of Christ and we miss you when you are not here.
-Fellowship Hall worship will be more than a livestreamed service.
-We’ll follow the livestream (including the sermon) and will participate “out loud” as one congregation.

 Will I be able to sit in my usual pew?